 - I gave Topridge a rabbit Patronus as a reference to the classic magician trick of pulling a rabbit out of a hat.
 Plus, it’s just funny imagining him sicking a tiny bunny on Dementors.

-- Originally, only Gina would’ve know about the existence of magic but I figured it’d make more sense if the entire staff knew too, since it’d be pretty hard for them not to notice wizards and witches constantly vanishing into a pillar.
+- Originally, only Gina would’ve known about the existence of magic but I figured it’d make more sense if the entire staff knew too, since it’d be pretty hard for them not to notice wizards and witches constantly vanishing into a pillar.
 Also (assuming Rowling hasn’t confirmed it herself) I like to think this is how it works in the books too.

 - Because the prompt implies that it takes place in the real world, I saw this as an opportunity to make a little meta joke.
 But I wasn’t sure whether to have the Harry Potter stories remain fictional in this context or actually be based on real events.
 I went with the latter simply because I found the idea of J.K.
 Rowling going around, documenting all this stuff and then selling it as fiction to muggles slightly funnier.

 - I also considered having the magical community actually hate the Harry Potter franchise because they find it offensive (considering it treats people who actually suffered and died as fictional characters) but I decided against it since it came off as a bit mean spirited.

 - I had a few different ideas for the ending, such as Bill choosing to forget everything but have the same thing happen again, but I wanted something conclusive and satisfying.
 Having him forget would’ve almost undermined the story somewhat.

 - I wasn’t sure whether to have the family at the end actually be the Potters; I was worried it may have come across as a bit cringey.
 I asked a few peoples’ opinions and they liked it so I left it in.